Bumper Sticker:”We Don’t Have Fun Like We Used To. Duhh! We’re Married”

 “Who said marriage is fun?”
 I asked playfully.

 “I mean it!” she said.
 “We don’t enjoy ourselves!
-I’m getting ready to add week-ends to my appointments, so I can totally support myself.”
+I’m getting ready to work week-ends so I can totally support myself.”

 “She’s right,” Carl said.
 “We don’t enjoy ourselves like we used to.
 We co-exist.”